roxperron/Buger-Shop/README.md

 # TP3_RoxPerron
 https://gitlab.com/roxperron/tp3_roxperron

+Description:
+Burger Shop is the final project of the Interface Integration 1 course.
+This project required us to reproduce a mock-up by applying HTML, CSS Grid, CSS Flexbox and perform the responsive with media queries.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.